George McCall Theal: Life history

 While living in King William's Town, he read everything available on the history of South Africa and started on an outline of his own rendition which was a synthesis of all he had read.
 By 1875 at Lovedale he was teaching history, geography, English grammar and history of the Bible, and also being in charge of the printing department.
 He was responsible for the monthly publication of the Kaffir Express (later the Christian Express) and for the Xhosa version.
 The press published mainly religious and educational works.
 Between 1879 and 1882 Theal wrote a large number of articles for various periodicals on South African history.
 His knowledge of the Bantu was so extensive that in 1877 he was requested by Sir Bartle Frere to persuade some belligerent Bantu chiefs to moderate their attitude.
 Theal's success in this role led to his being offered a post in the Treasury.
 He accepted this position, aware that he would then have access to the State archives which were housed in the Surveyor-General's office.

 Publications

+History of South Africa

+Theal's history had a complicated evolution, absorbing precursor works dating back to the 1880s.
+This is the final configuration, although he continued to revise individual volumes up to his death.
+It is primarily a history of colonisation, and ends in 1884 when the last indigenous territories had been annexed by Europeans, and the London Convention temporarily stabilised relations between the Boers and the British.
+Theal's method was to build his narrative detail by detail from archival sources, and D. M. Schreuder suggests that he may have been prevented from taking his history beyond the 1880s by restrictions on access to more recent documents.
+All volumes are available from the Internet Archive.